 The Sopoćani Monastery, dedicated to the Holy Trinity, is an endowment of Serbian king Stefan Uroš I. The monastery was built near the source of the river Raška, 17 kilometers from the town of Novi Pazar.
 The Sopoćani monastery represents an exceptional example of the Raška School.
 It was named after the Old Slavic word “sopot” which means “spring”.
 Frescoes of the Sopoćani monastery are world-famous masterpieces of art.

 The ones that have visited Studenica, the monastery considered one of the biggest treasures of the Serbian Orthodox Church, say that its uniqueness is owned to the combination of Ras and Byzantine styles, white marble and beautiful frescoes among which the oldest ones date back to the 12th century.
 Numerous believers and connoisseurs of the medieval culture visit Studenica with one goal, to see the “Crucifixion” (The Studenica Crucifixion), the fresco considered one of the most beautiful frescoes in Serbia.
 The Studenica monastery is located on the slopes of Mt.
 Radočelo, in central Serbia.

-The last in this line of beautiful religious monuments is Zica monastery.
+The last in this line of beautiful religious monuments is the Zica monastery.
 It is known as Serbian Coronation Church.
 Eight members of the Nemanjic dynasty were all crowned in Zica, including Stefan Prvovencani, the Firstly Crowned.
-Coronation ceremony took place in this church, and was conducted by Stefan’s brother, monk Sava, who was going to become Serbian patron saint.
+The coronation ceremony took place in this church and was conducted by Stefan’s brother, monk Sava, who was going to become Serbian patron saint.
 It is the only church painted in red, symbolizing the blood of the saints.